Hospitality and Tourism Management

 The bachelor of science in Hospitality Management is now offered on the St. Petersburg campus.
 The degree will help create a talent pipeline in a hotbed of tourism and keep pace with pandemic-era trends that have changed the industry.

-Led by the School of Hospitality and Management at the Muma College of Business, this major prepares graduates for global leadership positions in the hospitality industry through foundational knowledge of hospitality operations and experiences that develop critical thinkers who promote diversity, ethical responsibility, lifelong learning and community engagement.
+Led by the School of Hospitality and Management at the Muma College of Business, this major prepares graduates for global leadership positions in the hospitality industry through foundational knowledge of hospitality operations and experiences that develop critical thinkers who promote lifelong learning and community engagement.

 DEGREE OPTIONS